On this page:

 The cell changes usually start in the surface of the skin, either in a mole or in normal skin.
 If not caught early, it can spread to other parts of your body.

-BOX: In rare cases, melanoma may develop in other parts of your body.
+In rare cases, melanoma may develop in other parts of your body.
 For example, your eye, mouth, under your finger nails or toe nails or in your lungs or bowel.
-Ask your consultant or call our Cancer Nurseline for more information if you have one of these rarer types of melanoma.
+Ask your consultant or call our Support Line on 1800 200 700 for more information if you have one of these rarer types of melanoma.

 About your skin

 The skin is the outer covering of your body.
 The skin has two main layers:

 The outer layer has three types of cells:

 - Flat, scaly cells called squamous cells.

 - Rounder cells called basal cells, found below the squamous cells.

 - Cells that give skin its colour (melanocytes).
 These are in between the basal cells.